xsnpdngv/xsnpdngv.github.io/_pages/about.md

 ## Employment History

+2021 -
+Telenor Hungary
+IN Services Senior Expert

-2017 -
+2017 - 2021
-Ericsson Hungary
+Ericsson Hungary, Ericsson Sweden
-Microwave Network Node Developer
+Senior Developer

 2001 - 2017
 Telenor Hungary
-Intelligent Network Services Expert
+IN Services Expert

 - Core member of the Intelligent Network (IN) Platform Development Group
 - Responsible for design and creation of call-control and packet switched mobile services